emilyxpan/cse15l-lab-reports/lab2/lab-report-2.md

 # Lab Report 2
 ## Installing VScode
-- I did not complete this step because my computer already had VScode installed.
+1. I did not complete this step because my computer already had VScode installed.
-1. To install Visual Studio Code (VScode), go to [https://code.visualstudio.com/](https://code.visualstudio.com/).
+2. To install Visual Studio Code (VScode), go to [https://code.visualstudio.com/](https://code.visualstudio.com/).
 There, you can find instructions to download it on your computer.
 Once installed, open VScode and it should look something like this:
 ![vscode][vscode.png]

 ## Remotely Connecting
 1. Open the terminal in VScode and type in `ssh expan@ieng6.ucsd.edu`.
 You will replace `expan` with your school username.
 Note: During this lab I had trouble using the course specific account so I will use expan@ieng6.ucsd.edu for this lab report.
+However, you can find your course specific username at
 ![remotely_connecting1](remotely_connecting1.png)
 2. Press enter and you should be logged in.
 Your screen should look something like this:
 ![remotely_connecting2](remotely_connecting2.png)